nhsconnect/nhslogin/src/no-consent-guidance.md

 <div class="nhsuk-inset-text">
   <span class="nhsuk-u-visually-hidden">Information: </span>
-  <p>Though the no-consent error screen is the responsibility of your service, the solution does not require a technically complex implementation and only requires tailored content to adjust user expectations.</p>
+  <p>Although the no-consent error screen is the responsibility of your service, the solution does not need a complex implementation and only needs tailored content to adjust user expectations.</p>
 </div>

 ---